+I Post-income

-Economic Parameter Units Pre-income Tax Post-income Tax Initial CAPEX US\$ 000s \$ - \$ - Sustaining CAPEX US\$ 000s \$ 19,878 \$ 19,878 LoM OPEX \$ / Lb \$ 16.34 \$ 16.34 Income Taxes \$ / Lb \$ - \$ 8.72 Total Cost per Pound \$ / Lb \$ 33.61 \$ 42.33 Production Lb 000s 12,261 12,261 Net Cash Flow US\$ 000s \$ 376,427 \$ 267,054 NPV 8% US\$ 000s \$ 210,894 \$ 156,790 IRR (adjusted for Undepreciated Initial Capital) % 72.2% 66.8% calculations.
-2. As of December 31, 2021, Lost Creek had \$27.4 million of undepreciated, initial capital assets that will be charged against operations over time.
+Economic Parameter Pre-income Tax Tax

+Initial CAPEX 1 US\$ 000s \$ - \$ -

+Sustaining CAPEX US\$ 000s \$ 19,878 \$ 19,878

+LoM OPEX \$ / Lb \$ 16.34 \$ 16.34

+Income Taxes \$ / Lb \$ - \$ 8.72

+Total Cost per Pound \$ / Lb \$ 33.61 \$ 42.33

+Production Lb 000s 12,261 12,261

+Net Cash Flow US\$ 000s \$ 376,427 \$ 267,054

+NPV 8% US\$ 000s \$ 210,894 \$ 156,790

+IRR (adjusted for Undepreciated Initial Capital) 2 % 72.2%) 66.8%

+- 1. Initial capital costs of \$46.5 million were incurred and expended prior to the starting date of this economic analysis.
+Because there are no additional cash expenditures required for initial capital, they are therefore excluded from the cash flow and NPV calculations. - 2.
+As of December 31, 2021, Lost Creek had \$27.4 million of undepreciated, initial capital assets that will be charged against operations over time.
 By including the undepreciated, initial capital assets, an IRR can be calculated.
 Without these costs, an IRR cannot be calculated.

-1. Initial capital costs of \$46.5 million were incurred and expended prior to the starting date of this economic analysis.
-Because there are no additional cash expenditures required for initial capital, they are therefore excluded from the cash flow and NPV

 The economic analyses presented herein provide the results of the analyses for pre-income tax and post-income tax, which includes U.S. federal and Illinois state income taxes.
 There is no State of Wyoming income tax, and all sales are assumed to take place in Illinois where the conversion facility is located.
 The only difference between the two scenarios is the value of the estimated income taxes.
 All other sales, property, use, severance and conservations taxes as well as royalties are included in both scenarios.
 Both economic analyses presented herein assume no escalation and no debt, interest or capital repayments.
-Ur-Energy USA Inc. files consolidated federal tax returns in the United States and had approximately \$10.56 million in tax loss carry forwards are utilized.
+Ur-Energy USA Inc. files consolidated federal tax returns in the United States and had approximately \$105.6 million in tax loss carry forwards as of December 31, 2021.
+URE does not anticipate paying any significant federal income taxes until the existing, and any future, tax loss carry forwards are utilized.
 In addition, reclamation costs can be deducted in the early years of the Property, thus also pushing out the tax liability.

-The sale price for the produced uranium is assumed to vary based on an annual average of the projections prepared by VIII Capital Corp.; Cantor Fitzgerald Canada Corporation; H.C.
-Wainwright & Co.; and UxC, LLC (See Chapters 16 and 24).
-The revenue for the cash flow estimate was developed using the GT contour mineral resource estimate for the MMT and EMT, and further assumed that, based on an 80 percent recovery factor, approximately 12.3 million pounds of U308 will be recovered from the MMT and EMT at the Property.
+The sale price for the produced uranium is assumed to vary based on an average of the projections of VIII Capital Corp.
+(2021); Cantor Fitzgerald Canada Corporation (2021); H.C.
+Wainwright & Co.
+(2021); and UxC, LLC (2021).
+The revenue for the cash flow estimate was developed using the GT contour mineral resource estimate for the MMT and EMT, and further assumed that, based on an 80 percent recovery factor, approximately 12.3 million pounds of U3O8 will be recovered from the MMT and EMT at the Property.